ApryseSDK/pdftron-react-native/README.md

 Note:
 - Recommended TypeScript version: 3.4.1+.
 Although compilation still works with lower versions, typings may degrade to `any`.
 - Due to the introduction of proper typings to PDFTron's APIs, your compiler may now give warnings or errors about your usage of these APIs.
 In most cases these will not prevent your app from running but it is advised that you address them to take full advantage of TypeScript.
 It is particularly important to address them if you use TypeScript to emit files and have enabled `noEmitOnError` in your `tsconfig.json`.

-### Migrating to TypeScript

-If you would like to migrate, [here](https://reactnative.dev/docs/typescript#adding-typescript-to-an-existing-project) is a guide on how to add TypeScript to an existing React Native project and [here](https://www.typescriptlang.org/docs/) is documentation for you to learn about the language.

 ## Contributing
 See [Contributing](./CONTRIBUTING.md)